goreleaser/nfpm/www/docs/configuration.md

 # Maintainer.
 # Defaults to empty on rpm and apk
-# Leaving this field empty on 'deb' packages is deprecated, and will be removed
-# in a future release
+# Leaving the 'maintainer' field unset will not be allowed in a future version
 maintainer: Carlos Alexandro Becker <root@carlosbecker.com>

 # Description.